Sagnac/Zernike.jl/README.md

 ```julia
 Zernike.wavefront_coefficients(ρ, θ, OPD, n_max)
 ```
+which will return the weights and the corresponding residual error.

 Similarly you can do this for the radial polynomial coefficients and the NA transformed wavefront error expansion coefficients by importing the functions `radial_coefficients` and `transform_coefficients`, respectively.